Bayesian inference on Cox regression models using catalytic prior distributions: Catalytic prior distributions for Cox models

 \subsection{Bayesian inference and approximate MAP estimator}

 The full Bayesian analysis of a Cox model using a catalytic prior in \eqref{cat_beta_cox} can be conducted using standard techniques such as posterior sampling.
 This usually involves placing a nonparametric prior process to model the baseline hazard $h_0(t)$ and deriving the joint posterior of $(\boldsymbol{\beta}, h_0)$.
-Monte Carlo methods for Bayesian inference on Cox models has been well-established in the literature; see for example, \citet{chen2012monte}.
-We provide a detailed description of the full Bayesian inference using the Cox catalytic prior and a Gamma process for modeling the cumulative hazard function in Section A.1 in the supplementary material.
-Source code for implementing the posterior sampling using \texttt{R} and \texttt{Stan}, which are popular open-source software and interfaces for conducting Bayesian analysis, can be found in the supplementary material.
+Monte Carlo methods for Bayesian inference on Cox models have been well-established in the literature; see for example, \citet{chen2012monte}.
+In a nutshell, denoting the prior measure for $h_0(\cdot)$ by $\Pi(h_0)$, the posterior of $(\boldsymbol{\beta}, h_0)$ w.r.t. the product of the Lebesgue measure on $\boldsymbol{\beta}$ and $\Pi(\cdot)$ is proportional to

+We provide a detailed description of the full Bayesian inference using the Cox catalytic prior and a Gamma process for modeling the cumulative hazard function in Appendix B. Source code for implementing the posterior sampling using \texttt{R} and \texttt{Stan}, which are open-source software and interfaces for Bayesian analysis, can be found in Appendix L.

-After from inference based on posterior distribution, when point estimation is of the primary interest, maximum a posteriori (MAP) estimation is often favored.
+When point estimation is of the primary interest, maximum a posteriori (MAP) estimation is often favored.
 The MAP estimate is equal to the mode of the posterior distribution, and it is often much simpler to compute than other posterior estimates, especially when sampling from the posterior distribution is difficult.
 This is particularly the case for Cox models because the nonparametric baseline hazard function may make the Bayesian computation expensive and time-consuming.